Cross-references

 1Directive Targets¶

 Targets are custom anchors that you can refer to elsewhere, for example, a figure, section, table, program, or proof.
-To be referenceable, they must have a label/identifier pair in the AST.
+To be referenced, they must have a label/identifier pair in the AST.
 These can be created by setting the label option in many directives.
 For example, to label and reference a figure, use the following syntax:

 Cross-referencing content is accomplished with markdown link syntax ([text](#target)) where #target is the target label, like the figure, equation or section header that you are referencing.
 If you leave the text empty, MyST will fill in the link with the title, caption, document name, or equation number as appropriate (e.g. "Figure 1" or "Section 1.3.7").
 If you do supply text, you can control what is displayed in the reference, as well as have access to placing the name and enumerator of the target, using {name} and {number}, respectively.